Kotranec/Kotranec/README.md

 - I like to write code
 - I am constantly learning new things
-- I also love cycling
+- I love cycling
-- And sometimes I play the guitar
+- I sometimes play the guitar

 ### Languages and Tools: